finnishtransportagency/ratatiedot-extranet/packages/frontend/README.md

 It is highly recommended to install and run accessibility tests using axe (https://www.deque.com/axe/) browser extension.

+## Translation

+i18next is used for translations.
+See their docs for more instructions at https://www.i18next.com/

+For API error translation, see - [server README](../server/README.md#translation)

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).